DavesCodeMusings/pvpgn-docker/README.md

 PvPGN looked like a good solution for a LAN-based private Battle.net server.
 I wanted to run it in a Docker container.
 Thus, this repository was born.

 ## How Can I Use It?
 You'll need a host running Docker with Docker Compose available.
-If you've got that, follow the steps below.
+If you've got that, follow the steps below (shoose one.)

 1. Copy the Dockerfile and compose.yml to a suitable subdirectory.
 2. Run `docker compose build` to create the pvpgn container image.